Iraqi Armed Forces: Purchases from U.S. Industry

-Iraqi scientists under Saddam Hussein included Nassir al-Hindawi, Rihab al-Taha and Huda Salih Mahdi Ammash as weapons designers.

-International military cooperation
+International defense cooperation

-From 2003 to 2010, the United States Armed Forces took the major role in assuring Iraq's exterior defense.
-The U.S. command responsible was initially Combined Joint Task Force 7, then Multi-National Force – Iraq, and is now United States Forces – Iraq.
+From 2003 to 2010, the U.S. Department of Defense took the major role in assuring Iraq's exterior defense.
+The U.S. command responsible was initially Combined Joint Task Force 7, then Multi-National Force – Iraq, and then United States Forces – Iraq.
 USF-I was established on January 1, 2010, and withdrew on December 31, 2011.

+The Defense Security Cooperation Agency facilitated buying of U.S. weapons.
 Residual assistance efforts were then managed by the Office of Security Cooperation, Iraq, headed by Lieutenant General Robert L. Caslen.
 OSC-Iraq was established on October 1, 2011.
-Lt Gen Bednarek succeeded Caslen.
+Lt Gen John M. Bednarek succeeded Caslen.